lavish-gambhir/lavish-gambhir/README.md

 Hey there :wave:
 ---
-I am a senior software engineer, primarly working on Distributed systems using Rust, Go, gRPC and Kafka.
+I am a senior software engineer, primarly working on Distributed systems using Go, Kotlin, gRPC and Kafka.

 # 💫 About Me:
-👯 I’m looking to collaborate on any fun side project<br>💬 Ask me about Distributed systems with Rust and Go.
+👯 I’m looking to collaborate on any fun side project<br>💬 Ask me about Distributed systems with Go.

 ## 🌐 Socials: